Traversing Through Uzbekistan’s Timeless Gem: Things to do in Tashkent (2024)

 I will be honest, it was hard to find some vegetarian food options.
 The popular vegetarian food that you can get is either bread or salad.
 There are a few Indian restaurants where you can eat the Indian cuisine but note that they are very expensive when compared to the other food that you get around the city.

-Tip: If you are a hardcore vegetarian, ensure to carry some ready to eat food.
+Tip: If you are a hardcore vegetarian, be sure to bring some ready-to-eat food.

 The city also has super markets where you can buy bread and other things if you do not get any vegetarian food.